The Manitoba Population Research Data Repository

 Step 9: Project reporting and annual renewals

-The University of Manitoba Health Research Ethics Board (HREB) requires an annual study status report to be submitted.
+The University of Manitoba (UM) Health Research Ethics Board (HREB) requires an annual study status report to be submitted.

 An annual MCHP Accreditation renewal is also required.
 To ensure your project is able to continue, you will receive a reminder each year via email.